 Our system has many sources (wells) and auxiliary power capabilities.
 These redundancies make it hard to knock us out completely.
-We have studied our system's vulnerable points and routinely discuss water system security at the Bellingham Emergency Planning Committee meetings.
-Also in 2009, our emergency response plan was completely revamped and updated.
+We have studied our system's vulnerable points and routinely discuss water system security at the Bellingham Emergency Planning Committee (BEPC) meetings.
+In 2010, the BEPC held a mock emergency, which is a useful exercise to analyze our emergency response plan.